About

 1983: Legislation passed declaring the third Monday of January to be Martin Luther King, Jr. Day.
 The law was signed by President Ronald Reagan.
 Some states, including New Hampshire, resisted recognizing the holiday.

-1984-1988: The NH MLK Coalition continues to grow and becomes a diverse group including faith groups, unions, educational institutions, local agencies, and social justice advocates.
-Local MLK Day events were established in Nashua and Portsmouth.
+1984-1988: The NH MLK Jr. Coalition continues to grow and becomes a diverse group including faith groups, unions, educational institutions, local agencies, and social justice advocates.
+Local MLK Jr. Day events were established in Nashua and Portsmouth.

-1988: Members of the MLK Coalition invited the groups from Nashua and Portsmouth to meet to develop an organized campaign to win passage of the state holiday.
+1988: Members of the MLK Jr. Coalition invited the groups from Nashua and Portsmouth to meet to develop an organized campaign to win passage of the state holiday.

 1999: The state holiday is adopted.